qmk/qmk_firmware/keyboards/kbdfans/kbd67/mkiirgb/keymaps/jonavin/readme.md

 # jonavin's KBD 67 Lite keymap

+NOTE: This keymap uses features from qmk userspace in user/jonavin.
+I fyou copy this keymap you should also the user folder.

 - Add PrtScr, Scroll Lock, Break, NumLock to Fn layer
 - add double tap of Left Shift to toggle Caps Lock
 - Implement Win key lock using Fn+Win